gw-ece1125-f2015/proj/README.md

 };
 ```

+We have provided you a tree_validate function to help you verify the
+correctness of your implementation.

 You will also have to write your own cmp function to compare two
 users, first by bff count, and if there is a tie, then by userid.